gradle/gradle/design-docs/ide-integration.md

 #### Implementation

-- Expose a new dialog in Buildship that allows for selecting projects that should form a workspace.
+- Expose a new dialog in Buildship (maybe some new type of import?) that allows for selecting projects that should form a workspace.
     - At least two projects have to be selected.
-    - Projects can live in any directory of the local filesystem.
+    - Projects can live in any directory on the local filesystem.
-    - The project has to be a valid Gradle project and define `group`, `name` and `version`.
+    - The project has to be a valid Gradle project and define the properties `group`, `name` and `version`.
 - Buildship will indicate which projects are substitutable based on their coordinates (potentially with a preview).
-    - Iterate over all dependencies of a project.
+    - Iterate over all dependencies of a project accessible via `DefaultEclipseProject.getClasspath()`.
     - Each dependency provides its coordinates through `DefaultEclipseExternalDependency.getGradleModuleVersion()`.
     - Compare the dependency coordinates with the coordinates of the project through `DefaultEclipseProject.getGradleModuleVersion()`.
     - If a match is determined, use the project path.
 Implement a de-dupe algorithm in case of duplicate project paths.